 Subpoena.

-In the event that a subpoena or other legal process in any way concerning the Consortium’s Confidential Information, or any third-party Confidential Information is served upon Contractor, then Contractor agrees to notify the Consortium within twenty-four (24) hours following receipt of such subpoena or other legal process and to cooperate with the Consortium or any of its County members in any lawful effort to contest the legal validity of such subpoena or other legal process.
+In the event that a subpoena or other legal process in any way concerning the Consortium’s Confidential Information, or any third-party Confidential Information is served upon Contractor, then, to the extent permissible under applicable law or not otherwise prohibited by court order, Contractor agrees to notify the Consortium within twenty-four (24) hours following receipt of such subpoena or other legal process and to cooperate with the Consortium or any of its County members in any lawful effort to contest the legal validity of such subpoena or other legal process.
 In the event that a subpoena or other legal process in any way concerning Contractor’s Confidential Information is served upon the Consortium or any of its member Counties, then the Consortium or any of its member Counties, as applicable, agree to notify Contractor within twenty-four (24) hours following receipt of such subpoena or other legal process and to cooperate with Contractor in any lawful effort to contest the legal validity of such subpoena or other legal process.

 Security of CalSAWS System and Other Confidential Information